'Good Morning America,' Feeding America to hold Day of Hope to raise awareness about food insecurity during coronavirus pandemic

 In partnership with Feeding America, "Good Morning America" is staging a Day of Hope on Thursday, April 9, to share food resources with viewers:

-- If you are struggling with food insecurity, visit FeedingAmerica.org/FeedTheLove to information about food pantries in your area.
+- If you need help, help is here.
+Visit FeedingAmerica.org/FeedTheLove for information about food banks in your area.

-- If you are in a position to give, go to FeedingAmerica.org to make a cash donation to support relief efforts or to find information about supporting your local food bank.
-Before making a food donation, be sure to contact your local food bank first to coordinate a safe delivery with social distancing.
+- If you 're in a position to give, go to FeedingAmerica.org/FeedTheLove to donate.
+If you would like to donate food, FeedingAmerica.org can direct you to your local food bank.
+Call them first to find out what their food donation policy is right now.

 - You can also help out by checking in with neighbors, friends, colleagues and family members who might be struggling to purchase nutritious meals and direct them to FeedingAmerica.org/FeedTheLove.
 Be sure to shop responsibly and not hoard staples that everyone needs.